jimken123/soda/versioned_docs/version-v0.17.0/examples/schemas/using-schemas-to-transform-dates.md

 | ToCSV DateTimeFormat: 'hh:mm:ss yyyy-MM-dd'
 ```

-This sequence does three main things
+This Phoenix does three main things

 - It uses `ArrayMap` to set the TimeZone field to the concatenation of the original three Time, Date, and TimeZone fields